Sequencers

 Objects activated by Sequencers must be placed in the Sequencer's Sequence

-folder.
-When activated, the Sequencer will begin moving in the direction it is facing.
+, the Sequencer will begin moving in the direction it is facing.
 Objects in the sequence will be activated when the Sequencer passes through the center point of the object.

 When placing these objects in the Sequence